In this article, you’ll learn:

 Use the Undo/Redo/Save button in the visual editor while making changes to your webpages.
 You can access your last saved changes to a test or variation on your next sign-in.

 This option in the VWO Editor enables you to determine the method used while targeting the elements present on your webpage.
 VWO needs to target the elements to apply changes to those elements.
 By default, Editor will consider both Id and class (our recommended option) to identify an element on the page.
 This gives us the flexibility to use both Ids and classes to build an element selector.

 Changing this setting is useful for websites with dynamic ids and classes.
 Using the options present in the Editor Settings dialog, you can skip id, class or both, for the selector paths being generated.

-The Editor Settings option is also present at the account level and you can configure it in the Account Settings > Campaign Settings tab.
+The Editor Settings option is also present at the workspace level and you can configure it in the Account Settings > Campaign Settings tab.